wendyverdonk93/docs/content/api/payment_methods/post-order-ideal.md

 ----------------
 __order_id__ | integer / string

 Your unique identifier for the order.
-If the values are numbers only, the type is integer.
-Otherwise, it is string.
+If the values are numbers only, the type is `integer`.
+Otherwise, it is `string`.

 ----------------
 __currency__ | string